janklab/matlab-bench/README.md

 Each of the tools is in its own subdirectory from which it can be run.

-This is the benchmark used in [the "is Matlab OOP slow?"
+This is the benchmark used in [the "Is Matlab OOP slow?"
 Stack Overflow answer](https://stackoverflow.com/questions/1693429/is-matlab-oop-slow-or-am-i-doing-something-wrong#:~:text=The%20short%20answer%20is%3A%20yes,you%20can%20).

 ## Caveats